 Dr. Ryann Rossi – ORISE Post-Doc, Oak Ridge Associated Universities (modeling of ecosystem services); Post-Doc, Louisiana Universities Marine Consortium; PhD (2018) North Carolina State University; NSF Graduate Research Fellow, North Carolina State University – working on mangrove ecology (Layman Lab)

-Casey Tremper – ORAU Contractor at US EPA; MA in Marine Affairs @ URI; had worked at New England Institute of Technology as administrative assistant; was an AmeriCorps Volunteer at New England Science and Sailing Foundation (in New London, CT).
+Casey Tremper – ORAU Contractor, US EPA; MA in Marine Affairs @ URI; Administrative Assistant, New England Institute of Technology; AmeriCorps Volunteer at New England Science and Sailing Foundation (in New London, CT).

-We need information about: Michelle Aguiar, Lindsey Beausoleil, Keith Bruni, Andrew Casal, Kimberly Delaney, Ryan Hall, Dylan Harris, Aaron Hawkins, Alexandra Karaczynski, Rebecca Kraut, Charles Markos, Patrick McGovern, Colleen Murray, Dillon Reilly, Sam Seeland, Jeffrey Swanlund, Joshua Zaffino
+We need information about: Michelle Aguiar, Lindsey Beausoleil, Keith Bruni, Andrew Casal, Kimberly Delaney, Ryan Hall, Dylan Harris, Aaron Hawkins, Alexandra Karaczynski, Rebecca Kraut, Charles Markos, Patrick McGovern, Colleen Murray, Dillon Reilly, Joshua Zaffino

 Class of 2012